Djoser-j/Cfs/README.md

 Continued fraction math library
  =============================
 Cfs is a FreeBASIC library for computing with continued fractions.
+Unpack to the base directory of your FreeBasic installation.

 The Cf length (thus the maximum precision) is fixed at compile time,
 also the number of mpz state registers (a b c d) / (e f g h).